Braxai/Course-Notes/ECS 153 Computer Security/Security Principles Reading.md

 - if security mechanisms fail or crash they should default to secure behavior

 ### 1.11 Design security in from the start
+Editing an existing application after it has been spec'ed, designed, and implemented is very difficult.
+Avoid getting stuck with insecure architecture by contemplating security through development.

 ### 1.12 The Trusted Computing Base (TCB)
+The Trusted Computing Base (TCB) is that portion of the system that must operate correctly in order for the security goals of the system to be assured.
+- Have to rely on every component in the TCB to work correctly, anything outside the TCB isn't relied upon in any way
+- Made as small as possible

+TCB Design Principles
+- Unbypassable (completeness) : no way to breach system security by bypassing the TCB
+- Tamper-resistant (security) : TCB protected from tampering by anyone else; other parts of the system outside the TCB should not be able to modify the TCB's code or state
+- Verifiable (correctness) : should be possible to verify correctness of the TCB; TCB as simple as possible

+Keep It Stimple, Stupid (KISS) : TCB simple and small, less code has less opportunities for mistakes; move as much as possible outside the TCB

 ### 1.13 TOCTTOU Vulnerabilities
+Time of Check to Time of Use (TOCTTOU) vulnerability usually arises when enforcing access control policies such as when using a reference monitor
+Between check and use of whatever state was checked the state changed causing a TOCTTOU vulnerability